Poplar Hill Generating Plant

-Poplar Hill Generating Plant is a natural gas power station owned by Heartland Generation.
+Poplar Hill Generating Plant is a natural gas power station owned by Dynasty Power Generation.
 The plant is located about 30 km northwest of Grande Prairie, Alberta, Canada.
 The plant operates in one of two modes as a synchronous condenser that allows the plant's generator to be disconnected from the turbine to provide voltage support or as a conventional power plant when additional power is needed in the region.